 One symptom which isn’t recognized among most symptoms of B deficiency, but has been demonstrated in studies to be an indication, is trouble sleeping.
 One small-scale study found patients who suffered disrupted sleep-wake patterns found improved sleep after taking daily doses of the vitamin B complex.

 Other symptoms of vitamin B12 deficiency are fatigue, lethargy, Breathlessness, Feeling faint, Headaches, Pale skin, Noticeable palpitations, Hearing sounds coming from inside the body, instead of from an outdoor Source, Loss of appetite, and weight loss.
 Vitamin B12-deficiency may cause symptoms associated with your nerves. this is often called B neuropathy. it can affect your movement and sensation, especially in your legs, cause numbness or pins and needles and reduce your sensitivity to the touch, vibration, or pain.
-It may also cause confusion, depression, poor concentration, and forgetfulness.
+It may also affect mood, concentration, and memory.
 All these things together can also make your snooze-time less.
 You wouldn’t want to hit your pillows for proper sleep when your body is uncomfortable.

 A powerful antioxidant, vitamin E helps maintain healthy cell function and protect cells from damage.
 It also supports immune health.
 Vitamin E’s antioxidant capabilities may help sleep and sleep-related health problems.